Wichita drivers get second driver’s license office

 WICHITA, Kan.
-(KNSW) – Good news for Wichita drivers, a second driver’s license office is now open.
+(KSNW) – Good news for Wichita drivers, a second driver’s license office is now open.

 The Tyler location is currently only serving people who already had an appointment scheduled at the driver’s license office in the Twin Lakes Shopping Center due to that location closing after an employee tested positive for COVID-19.
 The Twin Lakes location will be reopening in the coming weeks.